davidastephenson/airtable_tab_graph/README.md

-# Flowchart app
+# tab_graph app

-Visualize linked records as a directed graph, such as a flowchart, decision tree, or user flow diagram.
+Visualize linked records as graph, such as a flowchart, decision tree, or user flow diagram.
 Export your graph to SVG for further editing or PNG for sharing.

 ## How to remix this app